 What if I can’t make the Open Day dates?

-You are very welcome to visit the College, and can drop in any day between 9.00am and 5.00pm to look around independently; just tell the porters that you are a prospective student and ask them for a copy of our prospectus.
+You are very welcome to visit the College, and can drop in any day between 9.00am and 5.00pm to look around independently; just tell the porters that you are a prospective student and ask them for a copy of our prospectus and alternative prospectus.
+Note you can also access these resources electronically here.
 Please note that it is not possible to arrange individual meetings with subject tutors.

 How do I get to Univ?